 Michigan State University is committed to providing equal opportunity for participation in all programs, services, and activities.
 Requests for accommodations by persons with disabilities may be made by contacting the Resource Center for Persons with Disabilities (RCPD) at 517-884-RCPD, or on the web at www.rcpd.msu.edu.
-Once a student's eligibility for (clinical and/or testing) accommodation(s) are determined, the student may be issued a Verified Individualized Services and Accommodations (VISA) form.
+Once a student's eligibility for (clinical and/or testing) accommodation(s) are determined, the student may be issued a Weight-declaration-red (clinical and/or testing) accommodations (VISA) form.
 Students must present their VISA forms to the Clerkship Team (COM.Clerkship@msu.edu) at the start of the semester in which they intend to use their accommodations (for tests, projects, labs, etc.).
 Accommodation requests received after the semester onset will be honored whenever possible.